Bulgaria says suicide bomber blew up airport bus

 Iran’s foreign ministry spokesman dismissed Israel’s “baseless accusations” that Tehran was involved in the bombing.

-The blast occurred on the 18th anniversary of a bomb attack on Argentina’s main Jewish organization that killed 85 people.
+The blast occurred on the 18th anniversary of a bomb attack on Argentina’s main Jewish organisation that killed 85 people.
 Argentina blamed Iran, which denied responsibility.

 Medical officials said two badly injured Israeli tourists were taken to hospitals in Bulgaria’s capital Sofia.
 One woman was in intensive care with head and chest injuries and a man was in a critical state with burns covering 55 percent of his body.